 As you read, my first week of JuNoWriMo went great and I was knocking out my daily writing goals like it was nobody’s business.
 The second week, though, my progress slowed dramatically.
 In hindsight, I now realize I had been nesting.
 You know, that thing pregnant women do to make their home ready for when baby comes.
 Over-excessive cleaning is what I think it’s called.
 I assumed I was in the Second Week Slump a lot of us hit when doing WriMos, but now I know better, since my word count barely budged and then I went into labor.
 That was an interesting and fun (not really) experience, but definitely a story for another time.

 In more great news, we recently got back from beautiful and sunny California.
-Robert and I planned a surprise visit to see his family and for Calix to meet his grandma, auntie, and cousins for the first time.
+My husband and I planned a surprise visit to see his family and for our babe to meet his other grandma, auntie, and cousins for the first time.
 My mom and sister joined us and we got to enjoy the entire trip as a family.
 The surprise went extremely well, better than we hoped really.
-It was wonderful to see Robert’s mom and sister and it was just as great to watch Calix play and spend time with his cousins.
+It was nice to see my husband’s mom and sister and it was just as great to watch our son play and spend time with his cousins.

 Our family had such a great time and we explored as much as we possibly could during our week there.
 And shamelessly ate as much as we could, too.
 Seriously, there’s no In-N-Out or Del Taco here.
 We took pure advantage and left with no regrets.
 Well, I sort of wish I’d stopped at Del Taco one more time, but I know it isn’t our last visit.